-All of these ingredients you probably already have on hand.
+All of these ingredients and spices you probably already have on hand.
 Nutritional yeast may be a unique ingredient for some of you if you're new to eating a plant-based diet, but it can easily be found at most grocery stores or online.

 How to Soak Cashews

 To make this sauce, you'll need to start by soaking the raw cashew nuts.
 If you have a high-speed blender, such as a Vitamix, you can probably skip this step, but either way soaking the cashews will help to give this nacho cheese sauce a super smooth and creamy texture.